 Information on Metal Prints, Gallery Floats, and Gallery-Wrap Canvases

 Find your favorite image on GlennRandall.com and give it a contemporary, high-impact look by ordering a print on metal.
-In this process I use my state-of-the-art Epson SureColor P9000 printer to print directly on specially prepared sheets of 1/16-inch thick aluminum.
-I protect the printed surface with a high-gloss laminate that gives the prints a depth and richness you just have to see for yourself.
-I then attach a 3/4-inch thick wooden spacer to the back of the aluminum sheet.
+In this process I use my state-of-the-art Epson SureColor P9000 printer to print the image on Epson Premium Glossy photo paper, then mount the print on a sheet of e-panel, a high-end aluminum composite material that is 1/8 of an inch thick.
+I protect the print with a scratch-resistant, high-gloss laminate that gives the piece a depth and richness you just have to see for yourself.
+I then attach a 3/4-inch thick wooden spacer to the back of the e-panel sheet.
 This spacer is recessed from the edge of the print, which makes the print appear to "float" off the wall.
 Manufacturing these prints in-house gives me complete control over quality and allows me to offer metal prints at highly competitive prices.

 All of my images are available as gallery floats.
 In the gallery float style of presentation, the print is first mounted onto high-quality 1/4" medium-density fiberboard, then covered with a UV-resistant, anti-glare, protective laminate.
 The edges are lightly beveled, and a decorative black trim is applied.
 In the final step, strips of one-inch thick MDF are attached to the back.
 These strips are recessed two inches from the edge of the piece so that the finished piece appears to "float" one inch away from the wall.
 The piece is hung from a French cleat, which is positioned atop a mirror bar attached to the wall.
 All mounting hardware is included.